yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 *   `disable_parallel_sessions`: As of v1.3.4, if set to `true`, it restricts an account to a single session.
 When an account logs in, any other open sessions for that account are logged out.

+*   `sso_permission_defaults`: As of v1.4, you can specify permissions of the user who logged using Admin SSO API (for example Tyk Identity Broker).
+See more info [here](/dashboard-admin-api/sso)
+*   `sso_custom_login_url`: As of v1.4, you can specify custom dashboard login url, if you are using 3-rd party authentication like TIB.
+*   `sso_custom_portal_login_url`: As of v1.4, you can specify custom portal login url, if you are using 3-rd party authentication like TIB.

 ### Environment variables